-- 7. The fourth cycle of the autoselect command sequence is a read cycle. - 8.
-The data is 00h for an unprotected sector group and 01h for a protected sector group.
-See "Autoselect Command Sequence" for more information. - The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation. - 10.
+- 9. Command is valid when device is ready to read array data or when device is in autoselect mode. - 10.
+The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 11.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 12.
+The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
+The Erase Suspend command is valid only during a sector erase operation. - 13.
 The Erase Resume command is valid only during the Erase Suspend mode.